pollfish/ios-sdk-pollfish/README.md

 pod 'Pollfish'
 ```
 * Run 'pod install' on the command line to install the Pollfish cocoapod.
-* Call init and destroy function of Pollfish in the App’s Delegate
+* Call init and destroy function of Pollfish in the App’s Delegate or within a View Controller
 * Set to Release mode and release in AppStore
 * Update your privacy policy